 Take 2 teaspoons of dry mint and pour them with 2 dcl of hot water, which should not be boiling.
 Leave to stand for 10 minutes, strain and enjoy the exceptionally aromatic drink with a pleasant refreshing smell that will help you to relieve diarrhea symptoms and take care of the body hydration.

 Lactic bacteria (probiotics)

 If you have diarrhea, probiotics are recommendable.
 Probiotics are available in the pharmacy.
 They are used as a preventive and supplemental treatment for the condition due to bacterial and viral gastrointestinal infections.

 Lactic bacteria are natural representatives of intestinal flora and help to establish a balance between beneficial and harmful bacteria that break down when diarrhea occurs.
 It is crucial that these useful bacteria of human origin can survive in a sufficient amount in the digestive tract, as they can enter the colon where they work.

 In addition, a true and varied combination of probiotic cultures is of utmost importance because they can only function on all three levels of the intestinal mucosa, thus ensuring a rapid and effective elimination of the problems.

-Avoid milk and dairy products, sugar, fat and vegetables, to sweet (juices, sweets) and oily and spicy food, but also coffee.
+Avoid milk and dairy products, sugar, fat, and vegetables, sweet (juices, sweets), oily and spicy food, and also coffee.
 You can eat and function normally again after diarrhea calms down.
 In children, mucus and pectin are recommended (rice mucus, grated apple …), as well as special foods for infants and children.

-Never neglect diarrhea or any kind of health issue, if it lasts too long.
-If you can’t establish a balance in your gut with peppermint tea for diarrhea and my other tips, go and talk to your doctor.
+Never neglect diarrhea or any kind of health issue, if it lasts too long and you can’t figure out why you have it.
+If you can’t establish a balance in your gut with peppermint tea for diarrhea and my tips, go and talk to your doctor.